Int J Biol Sci 2021; 17(3):861-868. doi:10.7150/ijbs.56091 This issue

 1. School of Pharmaceutical Sciences (Shenzhen), Sun Yat-sen University, Guangzhou, China.

 2. Medical Key Laboratory of Health Toxicology of Shenzhen, Shenzhen Center for Disease Control and Prevention, 518054, Shenzhen, China.

-* These six are the first authors of this manuscript.
+* These authors are the first authors of this paper.

 Rationale: Compelling evidence suggests that Lgr5+ hepatocytes repair liver damage by promoting the regeneration of hepatocytes and ductal cells in the case of liver injury.
 The PTEN-mediated AKT/β-catenin signaling plays a key role in the regulation of innate immune regulation in the liver.
 However, the signaling pathways that control Lgr5+ hepatocyte proliferation in the liver remain unclear.

 Methods: In order to assess the involvement of PTEN-mediated AKT/β-catenin signaling in the expansion of Lgr5+ hepatocytes upon liver injuries, the Lgr5-CreER; Rosa-mTmG lineage tracing system was used to target Lgr5+ hepatocytes.